wisemax-sre/autoitinst/README.md

 while running admin priveleges needs to be provided (accept the prompt following run).

-For offline(local) installation use setups.exe ,
+For offline(local) installation use autosetups.exe ,

 at this option we need to copy all the apps setups to the same directory with a script.